jsgroth/jgenesis/README.md

 # jgenesis

-Cross-platform multi-console Sega emulator that supports the Sega Genesis / Mega Drive, the Sega CD / Mega CD, the Sega Master System, and the Game Gear.
+Cross-platform multi-console emulator that supports the Sega Genesis / Mega Drive, the Sega CD / Mega CD, the Sega Master System, and the Game Gear.

 ## Features